Rougned Odor: 2019

 On March 29, 2021, Odor was informed that he had not made the Rangers' Opening Day roster.
 He was designated for assignment when the Rangers' set their Opening Day roster on April 1.

 New York Yankees

 On April 6, 2021, the Rangers traded Odor to the New York Yankees for Josh Stowers and Antonio Cabello.
 In July and August, he moved to third base for 23 games to fill in for Gio Urshela.

 The Yankees designated Odor for assignment on November 19.
 Odor was released by the Yankees on November 23.

 Baltimore Orioles

 Odor signed a one-year contract with the Baltimore Orioles on November 30, 2021.
 He struggled with the team in 2022, ending with a negative WAR.
-He ended the 2022 season with the Orioles with a .207/.275/.357/.632 slash line.
+He ended the 2022 season with the Orioles with a .207/.275/.357 slash line, 13 home runs, 53 RBI, and six stolen bases.

 San Diego Padres

-On March 1, 2023, Odor signed a one-year minor league contract with the San Diego Padres, receiving a non-roster invitation to spring training.
+On March 1, 2023, Odor signed a minor league contract with the San Diego Padres, receiving a non-roster invitation to spring training.
+He had his contract selected on March 30.
+In 59 games for the Padres, he batted .210/.306/.370 with 4 home runs and 18 RBI.
+Odor was designated for assignment by San Diego on July 18, following the promotion of Taylor Kohlwey.
+On July 24, Odor cleared waivers and elected free agency.

+Yomiuri Giants

+On January 20, 2024, Odor signed a one-year contract with the Yomiuri Giants of Nippon Professional Baseball.
+However, Odor was released on March 26, as he left the team just 3 days before Opening Day, despite the team wanting him to start in their minor league system after he finished the preseason with a .176 batting average across 12 games.

+New York Yankees (second stint)

+On April 5, 2024, Odor signed a minor league contract with the New York Yankees.
+He did not play in a game for the Yankees organization before he was released on August 1.

+Tiburones de La Guaira

+In 2025, Odor signed with the Tiburones de La Guaira of the Venezuelan Major League.